New Uber boat service seeks to bypass Istanbul's choking traffic

-ISTANBUL, July 8 (Reuters) - With the towering bridges that span the Bosphorus choked by traffic, a new boat service from Uber aims to capitalise on Istanbul’s infamous road congestion.
+ISTANBUL (Reuters) - With the towering bridges that span the Bosphorus choked by traffic, a new boat service from Uber aims to capitalize on Istanbul’s infamous road congestion.

 In partnership with local sea transport company Navette the Uber Boat venture is unlikely to net a significant chunk of the company’s Turkey revenue, but it is further evidence of the strategy underpinning its offerings - making it easier to transport anything, in any way, by first booking a pickup through a mobile app.